Tax Treatment Child Support

 Tax Treatment of Alimony

-For decades, the federal tax code allowed people to deduct alimony payments from their taxable income and required those receiving alimony to report it as income.
+For decades, the federal tax code allowed people to deduct spousal support payments from their taxable income and required those receiving alimony to report it as income.
 However, Congress amended the tax code in 2017 and effectively reversed the tax consequences for alimony payments.
 As a result, alimony payments are treated as child support payments: the payor spouse cannot deduct payments, but the receiving spouse does not have to report it as income.

 Tax Exemption for Child Dependents